You are here

 WHERE CAN I GET THE VACCINE?

-CURRENTLY THERE ARE TWO VACCINES AVAILABLE; WHICH ONE SHOULD I TAKE?
+CURRENTLY THERE ARE THREE VACCINES AVAILABLE; WHICH ONE SHOULD I TAKE?

 WHY DO I HAVE TO TAKE TWO VACCINATIONS SEPARATED BY THREE TO FOUR WEEKS?